-1.2.6 Task 4: Incorporation of Tensile Strength as a Design and Evaluation Tool for Superpave Mixtures
+1.2.6.
+Task 4: Incorporation of Tensile Strength as a Design and Evaluation Tool for Superpave Mixtures

-An experimental plan including the number of replicates for this proposed study is shown in Table 1.2.
-As mentioned in Table 1.2, the three gradations, two nominal sizes, two levels of conditioning and with and without two anti-stripping agents were used in this research study.
+An experimental plan including the number of replicates for this study is shown in Table 1.2.
+As mentioned in Table 1.2, the three source aggregates, two nominal sizes, two levels of conditioning, and three asphalt binder grades were used in this research study.